- David Minear Chairman

 Undeterred by London’s grey skies and over-exposure to X-Factor winners (and losers), Katherine spent eight years living in the UK, where she headed-up global partnerships & events for international advertising publication and networking platform LBBonline.
 After three months driving through Europe’s lesser known parts and living like a local, she left the EU around the same time the UK did and returned to sunny South Australia for the wine, footy and pie floaters.
 When not Fringe-ing, Kat enjoys cooking, glitter and sparkles.

-Bella joined the Fringe family in 2016 and is the brains behind the Fringe Membership program!
-In 2011 she completed her Bachelor of Communication and Media Management at UniSA and spent a year living in London before discovering a newfound passion for how bloody great Adelaide is!
-You'll find her at the Cranka, scoffing down hot chips somewhere or buying unnecesary household items at Kmart.
+Bella joined the Fringe family in 2016 and is the brains behind the Fringe Membership program.
+In 2011 she completed her Bachelor of Communication and Media Management at UniSA then spent a year living in London before discovering a newfound passion for how bloody great Adelaide is!
+If you want to track her down you can usually find her at the Cranka, scoffing down hot chips somewhere or purchasing unnecessary bargains at Kmart.